MrIvanPlays/JDCF/README.md

 ```

 I think you can figure out the other things yourself.
 For any questions you can ask me on Discord showed up.

+# Sponsors
+Thanks to [JetBrains](https://jetbrains.com/?from=JDCF) I am able to use their products on this project.
+Thank you JetBrains <3